csdms/ivy/README.md

 [Software Carpentry](http://software-carpentry.org),
 and remixed under their [license][swc-license].

-CSS is supported with funding from the National Science Foundation.
+CSS is supported with funding from the iNational Science Foundation.

 <!-- Links -->